p0ntan/jsramverk-train-controller/README.md

 #### Backend

-For testing the backend mocha is used for together with chai.
-Testing is done on a own database called 'test' that is setup in the Atlas Cloud.
+Mocha together with chai is used for backend testing.
+Testing is done on a it's own database called 'test' that is setup in the Atlas Cloud.
 The command below is also the command used in github actions for continuous integration.

 ```
 # Stand in /backend folder.